ICB MEETING MAY 13, 2026 MINUTES w/ Recording

 Kates@southoldtownny.gov 631-948-2434

-renovation of it.
-The Town officials then met with two ferry commissioners to talk about the new ramp (the southernmost ramp in Silver Eel Cove) that needs to be bonded to be replaced.
+After lunch there was a meeting about the Ferry with Jim Reid (commissioner), Di Shillo (commissioner), Geb Cook (district manager), and Jon Haney (marine operations manager), to discuss the new ramp (the southernmost ramp in Silver Eel Cove) that needs to be bonded to be replaced.
 They also talked about the new boat and its financing/funding.
-Kate noted that Senator Palumbo has put in a request for funding for the ferry.
+Kate noted that Senator Palumbo has put in a request for funding ferry infrastructure.
 No one is quite sure how this came about, but Kate noted that Geb Cook came to a town meeting work session and lobbied for the need, which generated a newspaper article and, perhaps, resulted in state attention.

 George de Menil – Commenting on IHP